Complete our Assessment Form

-You must show sufficient funds for yourself and your dependents to settle in Canada.
+You must show sufficient funds to settle in Canada for yourself and your dependents.
 The exact required amount would depend on the family size and range from $12,960 for just yourself to $34,299 for seven family members.

 Obtaining a letter of support from – “A Designated Organization”

-A “Designated Organization” is an approved business group that can invest or support potential start-ups through the start-up visa program.
-You would have to convince at least one of these Designated Organizations to fund your business idea.
+A “Designated Organization” is an approved business group that can invest in or support potential start-ups through the start-up visa program.
+You must convince at least one of these Designated Organizations to fund your business idea.
 Each type of Designated Organization has specific minimum investment requirements, and they are divided into three categories:

 Designated Canadian Organizations

 A list of all approved organizations under these categories can be found here.

 Once you can convince at least one of these organizations by contacting them and getting your business idea approved, you must obtain a letter of support from them.
 This “Letter of Support” must be included in your application.
 This letter and a commitment certificate provided by the Designated Organization will be used to assess your Start-Up Visa application.